Multiset Cbegin Function - C++ Programming Tutorial

 Biggest Number is: 465

-In the above example, cbegin function is used to return an iterator pointing to the first element in the mymultiset multiset.
+In the previous example, the cbegin method is employed to retrieve an iterator that points to the initial element within the mymultiset multiset.

 Input Required